iRemotech

 • operating conditions that match how the platform is actually used.

-Where cloud phones beat browser profiles
+Where cloud phones map more cleanly than browser profiles

 Native apps instead of browser tabs